joswinemmanuel/Contact-Management-System/README.md

-# Simple REST API and MVC application using Flask
+# Simple REST API and MVC Application using Flask